higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 ```

 ## Running an R Script from the Terminal
-Now we are stepping up a level - you have an R script that you have carefully created and save as the `myscript.R` file.
+Now we are stepping up a level - you have an R script that you have carefully created and saved as the `myscript.R` file.
 How do you run this from the Terminal?<br>
 This is easy - just call the `Rscript` command with your file name.
-Pick out a short R file you have written, and use it as in the example below.
+Pick out a short R file you have written, make sure you are in the right directory where the file is, and use it as in the example below.

 ```bash